Matthew1309/HoG_finder/README.md

 This repository contains my work in tetramer nucleotide frequency dimension reduction.
 The purpose of these scripts is to take any given fasta input, chop it up, encode each fragment as a 256 dimension vector, then graph/cluster them.

+# 1/17/2023
+I came across the concept of shared nearest neighbor which should work better than KNN in high dimension space.
+Might be interesting to implement it and see what happens.
+This technique hinges on the Jarvis-Patrick neighborhood metric.
+This may be a repository that implemented the approach and made it available with scipy KNN https://github.com/albert-espin/snn-clustering.

+# 8/28/2022
 Currently it is 8/28/2022, and the last time I worked on this was in 10/2021, and I didn't make a readme or conda env then.

 I believe the workflow is to use ```genome_to_tetramer.ipynb``` to turn a given .fa file into a csv table where rows are fragements and columns are tetramers.
 I have some clustering tutorials that I followed, but I want to start fresh now that I've used Seurat.